 Where Should I Place the Fan Inside the Tent?

 That entirely depends on your fan.
 Camping with a base is easy to place anywhere on the floor of your tent.
 But to gain maximum air circulation throughout the tent space, place it near the entrance of the tent.
 Some fans come with a hook so you can hang it from the tent’s ceiling.
 Some fans can be attached to the tent’s body or screen with magnets.
 The structure of your fan can make it either light in weight or affect its efficiency, but you have to choose what works best for you.

-With so many fans on the market, you can easily find one that is apt for your use and also the one that fits your price range.
+With so many fans on the market, you can easily find one that is apt for your use.
 Listed below are some fans I had shortlisted while I was shopping for one.